oracle-livelabs/oci/deploying-oci-streaming-service/intro/intro.md

 ## Oracle Cloud Shell

 Oracle Cloud Infrastructure Cloud (OCI) Shell is a web browser-based terminal accessible from the Oracle Cloud Console.
 Cloud Shell is free to use (within monthly tenancy limits), and provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, a pre-authenticated Ansible installation, and other useful tools for following Oracle Cloud Infrastructure service tutorials and labs.
 Cloud Shell is a feature available to all OCI users, accessible from the Console.
-Your Cloud Shell will appear in the Oracle Cloud Console as a persistent frame of the Console, and will stay active as you navigate to different pages of the Console.
+Your Cloud Shell will appear in the Oracle Cloud Console as a persistent frame of the Console; and will stay active as you navigate to different pages of the Console.

 [](youtube:J51BXxlCbOY)